Does your VPN slow you down?

-Just to get it off the list, make sure that your internet connection is not weighing you down.
+Just to get it off the bat, make sure that your internet connection is not weighing you down.
 Your internet package as well as the type of connection you have are impacting your VPN connection directly and it might be limiting you.
-It is recommended that you directly connect to router for more stability as opposed to wi-fi.
+It is recommended that you directly connect to a router for more stability as opposed to WIFI.
 You can also check your connection speed or status of connection on the internet so you can set your expectations.

 While the best VPN services available can be flexible and adaptive to support different devices such as mobile phones or desktop, old generation devices can be a source of slowness due to its heavy encryption and outdated processors.
 This could be limiting your VPN performance so the only option here, although quite expensive, is to replace your device to a newer one.

 The best VPN services should have multiple servers and locations to be able for users to choose there desired server/location.
 To ensure that you get a faster connection with stability, it is highly recommended to go for the server that is closest to your actual location.
 You can also do trial and error to discover other locations that might work for your VPN.

 - Check the Server Bandwidth

 The capacity of your server of bandwidth and the number of users connected to it could also impact the speed of your VPN performance.
 This is the reason why premium VPN can usually promise faster speed because they really invest on better infrastructure to support your usage.
 That’s why free VPN is expected to be slower than paid VPN.